When is Simone Biles competing at Paris Olympics?

 Editor

-The most decorated gymnast of all time, Simone Biles, returns to the 2024 Olympic Games in Paris after addressing mental health concerns.
+Simone Biles returns to the Olympics at Paris 2024 in gymnastics after addressing mental health concerns and returning to top form.

-Biles, 27, exited the Tokyo Games in 2021 after performing a series of vaults to well below her high standards.
-She later revealed that her performances could be explained by the “twisties”, a daunting yet common mental block that many gymnasts face.
+Biles, 27, exited the Tokyo Games in 2021 after performing a series of vaults well below her high standards, later explaining that she was suffering from the “twisties”, a daunting yet common mental block that many gymnasts face.

-It can be likened to the “yips” in golf, and is essentially where an athlete is unable to complete the full motion of a twist when carrying out their routine because a mental “fog” interrupts their usual physical performance.

-Despite the accolades she has earnt for Team USA – including four Olympic gold medals – Biles was met with a volatile response from several media outlets following her rather abrupt withdrawal.

-After being labelled as a quitter, Biles was determined to prepare her body and mind for an inspirational comeback story at Paris 2024.
+But after a lengthy absence, Biles is back and performing to an excellent level once again, making her a likely candidate to be one of the faces of these Games.

+Biles will hope to add to her four Olympic gold medals with Team USA across a packed gymnastics schedule, with a huge audience eager to see her battle both the competition and herself on the biggest stage.

-She opened up about her struggles in a new Netflix documentary, Simone Biles: Rising, which offers her audience an insight into how she overcame the greatest setback of her career.
+That is due to opening up in a new Netflix documentary, Simone Biles: Rising, which offers her audience an insight into how she overcame the greatest setback of her career.
+Here’s when you can catch Biles in action at Paris 2024 over the next week:

-In truth, it seemed that, in addition to the enormous pressure she was under, the absence of her family and friends amid Covid-19 restrictions at the Tokyo Games presented another formidable challenge.

-Without her husband and NFL star Jonathan Owens, too, Biles admitted that she felt lost and isolated when training for her routines.

 When is Biles competing?